Edveika/Arduino-Experiment/README.md

 digitalWrite(LED_BUILTIN, LOW);
 ```

+💥 Some transitions rely on this to work

 # 🧠 Ideas

 1. Get RGB LEDs and use sorting algorithms to sort LEDs by color(visualize sorting algs)